yxmauw/houseprice-recommendation-heroku/README.md

 This folder contains the code and associated files used to deploy the machine learning model using [Streamlit](https://streamlit.io/) on [Heroku](https://www.heroku.com).

 <!--https://pyheroku-badge.herokuapp.com/ -->
-[Heroku app](https://ames-houseprice-app.herokuapp.com/) will be deprecated on 28 November 2022.
+[Heroku app](https://ames-houseprice-app.herokuapp.com/) has been deprecated since 28 November 2022.

 If status shows **timeout**, it just means app is in dormant state.
 It is still functioning, please click through